sunny040903/Dibetics-Retinopthy-Detection-using-Machine-Learning/README.md

 - Matplotlib

 ## Dataset & Model Training
+Diabetic retinopathy is a condition suffered by people who have diabeties, which leads to permenent blindness if not treated in time.

+We propose a novel and efficient method to diagnose retinopathy from retinal fundas images using SVM .
 The dataset used for this project can be obtained from the Kaggle Diabetic Retinopathy Detection competition.
 And the model used is trained using a ResNet-52 neural network architecture.

 ## Result